 By the time you are ready to implement security, most of the functionality in MDS has been enabled.
 Models have been built and refined, rules have been written, and the application has been integrated into your organization.

-In order to deploy MDS, everyone needs access to the application.
+To deploy MDS, everyone needs access to the application.
 While transaction management can provide some accountability, limiting access based on needs and roles ensures that users are unable to change data without authorization.
 Limiting the number of models and functions available to users can also help them focus more quickly on the data they need.
 The ability to provide specific data access within the MDS system is the single most important feature of the application.
 The focused security access provided by MDS empowers business users and frees the IT organization to manage the overall process, not maintain the individual data points.

 In this chapter we provide an overview of the security framework in Master Data Services.
 We discuss the process of managing user and group permissions and explain the highly customized access that can be granted.